 - Up to 40 percent lower cost than earlier remote-access VPN technology.

-- The ability for organisations to customize the data accessible to each user: a corporate vice president, for example, might be able to tap into more resources than a field-based salesperson.
+- The ability for organizations to customize the data accessible to each user: a corporate vice president, for example, might be able to tap into more resources than a field-based salesperson.